IMPACT OF POPULATION GROWTH ON UNEMPLOYMENT IN NIGERIA (2000-2017)

 ABSTRACT This study was motivated by the fact the Uganda has one of the fastest population growth rates in the world accompanied by high unemployment rates thus the study aimed at investigating the relationship between population growth rates and youth unemployment in Uganda (1991 to 2014).
 The specific objectives of the study were; to find out...
 Continue Reading

 INTRODUCTION 1.1 Background of the studyAgriculture is the foundation and bedrock upon which the development of stable humancommunity has depended on throughout the whole universe such as rural and urbancommunities.
-It is concerned with ...
+It is concerned with the husbandry of crops and animals for food and otherpurpose.
+The study of the history of economics provides us...
 Continue Reading

 Call Us